dev-ro/techlist/README.md

 ## Note on Data and Credentials

 The application is designed to work with BigQuery and not local data files.
 Access to the full functionality requires appropriate GCP credentials and BigQuery setup, which are not provided in this repository for security reasons.
+A 100-row sample of the dataset is provided at data/sample.csv

 ## Data Refresh